rfo909/CFT/README.md

 ## Functions and scripts

 Automation in CFT is done by creating functions.
 These are in turn saved in script files.
-Functions can be one-lines created interactively, or span multiple lines, created and modified by opening script file in editor.
+Functions can be one-liners created interactively, or span multiple lines, created and modified by opening script file in editor.

 ```